'Dangerous Loophole' Shielding Drugged Drivers Must End, DA Urges NY Lawmakers

-Should prosecution be based on visible/tested impairment, even if the specific drug isn’t on a state-approved list?
+Should prosecution be based on confirmed impairment, even if the specific drug isn’t on a state-approved list?

 -